coreeng/reusable-p2p/README.md

-# reusable-p2p
+# Reusable P2P

-Reusable Github Actions P2P
+This is a reusable Github Actions P2P for CECG's IDP

 ## Usage

-Create a workflow on your repository to use the p2p.yaml workflow
+Create a workflow on your repository to use the idp-p2p.yaml workflow

 ```
 name: P2P